Skip to main content

 Step 7: Install on Backend-2 (BE-2)

-2. On BE-2, follow these steps to unarchive the files, copy the .env to the <installer_directory> root, and install the software:
+2. On BE-2, run the following to unarchive the files, copy the .env to the <installer_directory> root, and install the software:

 cd /certificates/